 Watch Your Expenses

-Learn how to control your spending habits, do not buy on impulse restraint yourself from buying unnecessarily.
+Learn how to control your spending habits, not buy on impulse restrain yourself from buying unnecessarily.
 Distinguish between your wants and needs, even when the bill will not affect your budget if it’s not necessary do not buy it rather channel the money to something productive or save such money.
 Above all try not to borrow money unless absolutely necessary https://meratas.com/blog/how-to-manange-money-as-a-college-student/

 Save Your Money or Open A Saving Account

 Saving money is a load of struggle for some people.
 Having a saving mentality is important to start for any young ones.
 Some spend money first and later save what’s remaining, with this you will end up saving little.
-It’s advised to pay your bills first, contribute to your savings and spend a little for yourself.
+It’s advised to pay your bills first, contribute to your savings, and spend a little for yourself.

 Build Your Credit Card Score